yiisoft/yii2/docs/guide/rest-quick-start.md

 In particular, Yii supports the following features about RESTful APIs:

 * Quick prototyping with support for common APIs for [Active Record](db-active-record.md);
-* Response format (supporting JSON and XML by default) negotiation;
+* Response format negotiation (supporting JSON and XML by default);
 * Customizable object serialization with support for selectable output fields;
 * Proper formatting of collection data and validation errors;
 * Support for [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS);